bluunna/Python_Job_Analysis/Project/README.md

 ### Insights
 * `SQL` remains the most consistently demanded skill throughout the year.
-* `Excel` experienced a significant increase around April, surpassing `SQL`, althought it shows a substantial decrease around May.
+* `Excel` experienced a significant increase around April, surpassing `SQL`, although it shows a substantial decrease around May.
 * Both `Tableau` and `Power BI` show relatively stable demand throughout the year with some fluctuations. `Python` shows a slightly higher demand compared to the other ones and also remains stable towards the year's end.

 ## 3. How well do jobs and skills pay for Data Analysts?